apache/sling-org-apache-sling-app-cms/docs/configure-site.md

 To support a simple site with a single domain, you would create a mapping as such:

- - Create a folder with the protocal supported for the domain (e.g. https)
+ - Create a folder with the protocol supported for the domain (e.g. https)
  - Create a Mapping with the domain name and port number for the request, (e.g. www.site.com.443)
  - Set the internal redirect to the path of the site in Sling CMS